raspi/SimpleRedditRSSBot/README.md

 # SimpleRedditRSSBot
 Simple Reddit RSS Bot for submitting RSS feed links to subreddit(s).
-It keeps cache of newest 10 000 links submitted in `submitted.txt`.
+It keeps cache of newest 10 000 links submitted in a cache file per subreddit.
 URLs in RSS feeds are not resubmitted to a subreddit if there are duplicates.

 ## Setup bot app config
 Register a new user for your bot in Reddit.
 Verify email.
 Set proper details.